-How to Use Excel SUMIF with Blank Cells (3 Easy Methods)
+How to Use the Excel SUMIF with Blank Cells (3 Methods)

 Dataset of Excel SUMIF Blank Cells

-Here, in the column of Donor Name, the blank cells represent those donors who don’t want to expose their names while donating.
-Now, we are interested in calculating the total anonymous donation, which means to sum up the Donation Amounts next to blank cells.
-To do that, we can use the following methods.
+Here, in the Donor Name column, the blank cells represent those donors who want to stay anonymous.
+Now, we are interested in calculating the total anonymous donations, meaning we need to sum up the Donation Amounts next to the blank cells.

-1. Summing Up Total Run of Unnamed Players
+Method 1 – Summing Up the Total Run of Unnamed Donors

 =SUMIF(B5:B14,"",C5:C14)